microsoft/virtualnodesOnAzureContainerInstances/Docs/PatchNotes.md

 # Summary of what was changed in each new release

 ## Chart Versions:
+### 1.3305.25111802
+- Adding a configuration option to [disable kube-proxy at the node level](/Docs/NodeCustomizations.md#disabling-the-kube-proxy), default is no change from existing behaviors. 🚫
+- Ingesting security patches and dependency updates 🔐

 ### 1.3305.25102301
 - Update K8s Binaries to 1.33.05 🎊
   - **IMPORTANT NOTE:** This update has no regressions when used with AKS 1.32 or 1.33.
 Please upgrade to this HELM before updating your AKS to 1.33.
 [More details on compatibility as well as versioning are being documented here!](/Docs/VersionCompatibility.md)